-Sydney’s Mitchell Library is in the process of doubling the size of its exhibition gallery space.
-In a new initiative, 300 works of art have been selected for permanent display.
+Sydney’s Mitchell Library recently doubled the size of its exhibition gallery space.
+In a new initiative, 300 works of art were selected for permanent display.
 Some have rarely been seen by the general public.

 As a member of the Library Circle I feel privileged to be sponsoring one of the selected works.
 It is a small oil painting of an Aborigine, believed to date from 1810-1821.
 It made a huge impact on me when I first saw it about twenty years ago.
 The young warrior is wearing a rose pink, feathered headdress and a fur trimmed cloak.
 His eyes seem to reflect the intense pride of his race, but also the bewilderment and pain created by white settlement.

 The intriguing acquisition details of the painting led me to spend many years researching the extended family of Governor Lachlan Macquarie, both in Australia and Scotland.

 In 1914 a woman living in New York, Agnes Flockhart (nee Porter) , contacted the Mitchell library offering to sell a number of items once belonging to Governor Macquarie.
 The last named item would turn out to be completely misidentified.

 The relics were obtained by Mrs Flockhart’s father Robert Porter, almost certainly by nefarious means.
 Porter was the manager of Lachlan Macquarie’s Scottish estate of Glenforsa in the 1860s.
 At the time the property was occupied by Isabella Macqurie, widow of the Governor’s son Lachlan Junior.
 Eventually Isabella moved to England, renouncing her lifetime tenancy of Glenforsa.
 This was a disaster for Robert Porter, who had a large family to support and had now lost his job.